 The Rector is elected by the Academic Senate.
 The Parliament (Consiglio Grande e Generale) expresses its appreciation and agreement (gradimento).
-If the agreement is not reached, the Parliament can ask the senate to make a new proposal, after presenting appropriate reasons.
-The Parliament cannot appoint a candidate who has not been proposed by the University Senate.
+If the agreement is not reached, the Parliament can ask the Academic Senate to make a new proposal, after presenting appropriate reasons.
+The Parliament can not appoint a candidate who has not been proposed by the Academic Senate.